telerik/xaml-docs/controls/radtabcontrol/howto/needed-assemblies.md

 ---
 title: To Which Assemblies do I Have to Add Reference in my Project
 page_title: To Which Assemblies do I Have to Add Reference in my Project
-description: To Which Assemblies do I Have to Add Reference in my Project
+description: Check our "To Which Assemblies do I Have to Add Reference in my Project" documentation article for the RadTabControl WPF control.
 slug: radtabcontrol-needed-assemblies
 tags: to,which,assemblies,do,i,have,to,add,reference,in,my,project
 published: True